matachi/backup-site/README.md

 3. Create a .tar.gz file of the sql directory with the current date and time as filename.
 4. Remove the directory sql.

+## <a name="#ftp_locally"></a>Test FTP backup functionality locally

+Build Docker image:

+    $ sudo docker build -t backup-site/ftp .

+Start a new container:

+    $ sudo docker run -i -t -p 127.0.0.1:21:21 backup-site/ftp

+To connect to the FTP, run `$ ftp localhost` and login with the username `root` and password `pass`.

+To test the [fileexporter.py](fileexporter.py) script, run:

+    $ ./fileexporter.py -r /var/lib dpkg/alternatives pam

+This will download the files from within the directories `/var/lib/dpkg/alternatives/pam` and `/var/lib/pam` to a directory called `ftp`.

+If you are interested in only one directory:

+    $ ./fileexporter.py /var/lib/dpkg

+or:

+    $ ./fileexporter.py -r /var/lib/dpkg

+These two wi